-There are, however, plenty of ways to observe Yom HaAtzmaut from home during this time of quarantine.
+There are, however, plenty of ways to observe Yom HaAtzmaut from home while socially distancing.
 Choose one or all of the following options to celebrate and demonstrate your love of Israel on the anniversary of her independence!

 1. Try an Israeli recipe.

 Find an Israeli recipe that appeals to you and whip up a special meal to celebrate the holiday.
 Start with “18 Israeli Recipes to Spice Up Independence Day,” or browse all our Israeli recipes.

 2. Watch an Israeli TV show.

 Looking for an excuse to binge something great?
 Enjoying Israeli shows is also an opportunity to better understand life in the Jewish State.
 Check out these suggestions, to start.